The date celebrated as

 South America sometime in the 9th Century.
 For hundreds of years the indigenous

 culture thrived and spread from island to island.

 landed at San Salvador and claimed the Caribbean islands for the Spanish on his first

-journey to the Americas in 1492.
+journey to the Americas.
 (The word Bahamas is thought to come from the

 Arawak name for the islands, but some historians believe it comes from the Spanish,

 Bahamas coat of arms with the nation's

 When the Spain controlled the islands, African slaves were brought to work

 in the plantation fields or in the homes of the plantation owners and other wealthy Spaniards.
 Most of the original population disappeared